-Turn left onto the road (leaving the Walk 1–23 route), taking care as there is no pavement.
+- Turn left onto the lane (leaving the Walk 1–23 route), taking care as there is no pavement.
 In 100m turn right up steps in the bank onto a signposted footpath along the left-hand edge of a field, then past farm sheds.
-At the end of the path go through a metal gate – the more adventurous could tackle a rather challenging step ladder – into Upper Beechen Wood, part of Lullingstone Park5.
+At the end of the path go through a metal gate – easier than the rather daunting step ladder – into Upper Beechen Wood, part of Lullingstone Park?.
 Almost immediately you come to a path crossing with a wooden signpost.

 There are many possible routes through this country park, although the waymarked trails through the woodland lead directly to the Visitor Centre rather than Lullingstone Castle.
 For a longer route you could follow the waymarked Lullingstone Loop in a clockwise direction all the way around the park's northern perimeter.